lnis-uofu/OpenFPGA/docs/source/dev_manual/cicd_setup.rst

 .. option:: Build regression test

-    The OpenFPGA soure is compiled with the following set of compilers.
+    The OpenFPGA source is compiled with the following set of compilers.

       #. gcc-7
       #. gcc-8